Sooth1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays all users and their home directories, sorted by users.
+a script that duplicates the last line of the file iacta.